SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: Preliminaries

 \subsection{Problem Formulation}

-This article addresses two key challenges: designing lightweight scenario representations for prompting LLMs in the decision making of automated vehicles, and bridging their natural language outputs with safety verification techniques.
-For the latter, we focus on translating these outputs into LTL$_\text{f}$ formulas $\varphi$, and verifying the legal safety of each candidate action by ensuring that its corresponding reachable set for the ego vehicle remains non-empty throughout the decision-making horizon $h$, i.e.,
+This article addresses two key challenges: designing lightweight scenario representations for prompting LLMs for decision making of automated vehicles, and bridging their natural language outputs with safety verification techniques.
+For the latter, we focus on translating language to LTL$_\text{f}$ formulas $\varphi$; we additionally verify the legal safety\footnote{We define legal safety as the property that the ego vehicle cannot cause any traffic rule violations \cite{nomoretraffic}.} of each candidate action by ensuring that its corresponding reachable set for the ego vehicle remains non-empty throughout the decision-making horizon $h$, i.e.,

 We emphasize that the degree of safety guarantee depends on the accuracy of predictions for other traffic participants.
 If an inaccurate prediction leads to a safety-critical situation, we apply the safety concept described in \cite[Sec.
 X]{nomoretraffic}.